seeduardo/angular-hacker-news-lab-london-web-102918/README.md

 Display a list of 30 posts on the top stories, and put two links at the bottom to allow the user to change to the next/previous page.
 As we've already got the ~500 or so top stories, we can just slice a different chunk out of the array depending what page they're on instead of making a new request.

-The pagination is a bit different from normal pagination - normally, we'd request a new dataset from the server depending what page number we're on.
-However, we've already got all of the top stories so we just need to slice a different part of the array.
+**Note** normally with pagination, we'd request a new dataset from the server depending what page number we're on.
+However, in this case, we'll already have all of the top stories, so we'll just need to slice a different part of the array.

 Each top story should have it's URL displayed along with the amount of comments and the score.